Death toll rises, flights resume, power back in Japan quake

-SAPPORO, Japan (AP) — Japanese rescue workers and troops are searching for the missing for a third straight day in a northern hamlet buried by landslides from a powerful earthquake.
+SAPPORO, Japan (AP) — Japanese rescue workers and troops searched Saturday for the missing for a third straight day in a northern hamlet buried by landslides from a powerful earthquake.
+Power was restored to most households and international flights resumed to the main airport serving the Hokkaido region.

 The Hokkaido government said Saturday that 30 people are dead or presumed dead and nine remain missing.
-Electricity has been restored to nearly all households and international flights resumed at Hokkaido’s main airport.
+All but three of the victims are in the town of Atsuma, where landslides crushed and buried houses at the foot of steep forested hills that overlook rice fields.

+Toyota Motor Corp. announced that it would suspend nearly all its production in Japan on Monday.
+Toyota makes transmissions and other parts in Hokkaido and also has suppliers on what is the northernmost of Japan’s four main islands.

 The magnitude 6.7 earthquake that struck about 3 a.m. on Thursday knocked out power to the entire island of 5.4 million people, swamped parts of a neighborhood in the main city of Sapporo in deep mud and triggered destructive landslides.